mcastillo3/JourneyHub_AndroidApp/README.md

 Refactored login functionality on MainActivity to use a secure method of registering a user and hashing the password.
 Added validation to login attempt.
 Added validation to generate report.
 Removed unused spinner in ExcursionDetails.
+Added validation to check if user already exists.